Skip to content

 There is nothing like heading out into the Mojave Desert to see towering red and white Navajo Sandstone cliffs, canyons and wildlife, amazing geological sites that exist nowhere else in the world, cinder cones and an almost constant Utah blue sky.
 Our expansiveness of beauty is hard to put into words and better suited for first-hand experience.

-As you plan your trip, we suggest you keep in mind the climate and scenery.
+As you plan your trip, we suggest you keep in mind the desert, climate and scenery.
 These things that make Greater Zion so beautiful make it an area that requires awareness and diligence too.

 Snow Canyon State Park rivals Zion